Coconut Fred's Fruit Salad Island!: Reception

-Despite some critics praising the animation and creativity, as well as some elements of the comedy, the series has been criticized for its often loud, over-the-top humor.
+Despite some critics praising the animation and creativity, as well as some elements of the comedy, the series has been criticized for its often loud, over-the-top humor, with many unfavorably comparing it to SpongeBob SquarePants.
 Joly Herman of Common Sense Media posted a review of Coconut Fred's Fruit Salad Island on Disney's Go.com.
 The review describes the show as "the TV equivalent of sugary cereal, and nothing more", and gives the show 2 stars out of 5.